Vitória S.C.: Guimarães Sports City

 The Guimarães Sports City is made up of a set of equipment existing in the municipality of Guimarães intended for sports and allows the reception of major events of national and international dimensions.
 These facilities, such as the swimming pool complex and the athletics track, are frequently used by athletes and teams from Vitória SC's training and modalities.

 Rivalries

 Rivalry with SC Braga

-The Derby do Minho is the football rivalry between Sporting Clube de Braga and Vitória Sport Clube, two of the biggest clubs in the Minho region of northern Portugal.
+The Derby do Minho is the rivalry between Sporting Clube de Braga and Vitória Sport Clube in the Minho region of northern Portugal.
 This derby is marked by great tension and passion, reflecting not only sporting competition, but also a historical and cultural rivalry between the cities of Braga and Guimarães that began even before the formation of the Kingdom of Portugal.
-Since then it has been a struggle in all aspects of society, sport, culture, the economy...
+Since then it has been a struggle in all aspects of society, sport, culture, the economy.
 Football has only become a means used to transpose the rivalry.
-Considered to be one of the most exciting and fiercely contested matches in Portuguese football, the Dérbi Minhoto is eagerly awaited by the fans, who live intensely for the clash between these two cities traditionally known for their history and identity.
+Considered to be one of the most exciting and fiercely contested matches in Portuguese football, the Dérbi Minhoto is eagerly awaited by the fans for the clash between these two cities known for their history and identity.